 If he had aggressive parents, he becomes aggressive to his siblings, peers, and later his colleagues, spouse, and children.
 Similarly with controlling or over disciplining parents, or emotionally absent parents.

 • Acting in: The Child now a grown up Adult has forgotten the abusive behaviour he or she experienced or simply repressed it.
 But treats himself as his parents or abusers did.
-Children of Critical parents, or those whose love was only based on performance, never gave unconditional love, they become workaholic, super achievers, but still have low self esteem, and eventually burn out!
+Children of Critical parents, or him whose love was only based on performance, never gave unconditional love, they become workaholic, super achievers, but still have low self esteem, and eventually burn out!